shadow-develop/JS-Advanced/README.md

 # JS-Advanced
-JS Advanced March` 22, SoftUni
+This is my JS Advance repository for my course at SoftUni